z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/basic/README.md

 In this exercise, we have already implemented the the control plane logic for you.
 As part of bringing up the Mininet instance, the `run.sh` script will install packet-processing rules in the tables of each switch.
-These are defined in the files `s1-commands.txt` through `s3-commands.txt`.
+These are defined in the `sX-commands.txt` files, where `X` corresponds to the switch number.

 **Important:** A P4 program also defines the interface between the switch pipeline and control plane.
-The commands in the files `s1-commands.txt` through `s3-commands.txt` refer to specific tables, keys, and actions by name, and any changes in the P4 program that add or rename tables, keys, or actions will need to be reflected in these command files.
+The commands in the files `sX-commands.txt` refer to specific tables, keys, and actions by name, and any changes in the P4 program that add or rename tables, keys, or actions will need to be reflected in these command files.

 ## Step 2: Implement L3 forwarding

-The `ipv4_forward.p4` file contains a skeleton P4 program with key pieces of logic replaced by `TODO` comments.
+The `basic.p4` file contains a skeleton P4 program with key pieces of logic replaced by `TODO` comments.
 Your implementation should follow the structure given in this file---replace each `TODO` with logic implementing the missing piece.

-A complete `ipv4_forward.p4` will contain the following components:
+A complete `basic.p4` will contain the following components:

 1. Header type definitions for Ethernet (`ethernet_t`) and IPv4 (`ipv4_t`).
 2. **TODO:** Parsers for Ethernet and IPv4 that populate `ethernet_t` and `ipv4_t` fields.
 3. An action to drop a packet, using `mark_to_drop()`.
-4. **TODO:** An action (called `ipv4_forward`) that:
+4. **TODO:** An action (called `basic`) that:
 	1. Sets the egress port for the next hop.
 	2. Updates the ethernet destination address with the address of the next hop.
 	3. Updates the ethernet source address with the address of the switch.
 	4. Decrements the TTL.
 5. **TODO:** A control that:
-    1. Defines a table that will read an IPv4 destination address, and invoke either `drop` or `ipv4_forward`.
+    1. Defines a table that will read an IPv4 destination address, and invoke either `drop` or `basic`.
     2. An `apply` block that applies the table.
 6. A deparser that selects the order in which fields inserted into the outgoing packet.
 7. A `package` instantiation supplied with the parser, control, and deparser.
     > In general, a package also requires instances of checksum verification
     > and recomputation controls.
 These are not necessary for this tutorial
     > and are replaced with instantiations of empty controls.

 ## Step 3: Run your solution

 Follow the instructions from Step 1.
 This time, your message from `h1` should be delivered to `h2`.

 ### Food for thought

 The "test suite" for your solution---sending a message from `h1` to `h2`---is not very robust.
 What else should you test to be confident of your implementation?

 > Although the Python `scapy` library is outside the scope of this tutorial,
 > it can be used to generate packets for testing.
 The `send.py` file shows how
 > to use it.

 Other questions to consider: